 You can read more about this tree planting on our News Page.

-Her Royal Highness, the Duchess of Cornwall was introduced to a new Rowse product - Ethiopian honey, at a Bee Garden Party in London.
-Everyone who attended the event was given a bottle of honey to take home with them.
+Her Royal Highness, the Duchess of Cornwall was introduced to a new Rowse product - Ethiopian honey, at the Bee Garden Party in London.
+Everyone who attended the event was given a bottle of this delicious honey to take home with them.

 Bees for Development Director Nicola Bradbear talking to Her Royal Highness about our work in Ethiopia; and the Rowse Ethiopian honey on display at the event.